Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 chamber groups, opera scene programs and fully staged productions.

-The choral department at USC, dedicated to the art of choral singing, provides participants
+The choral department at UofSC, dedicated to the art of choral singing, provides participants

 with ample opportunity to perform both on- and off-campus in beautiful and inspiring

 settings.
 Students perform year-round in musical styles ranging from Renaissance to

 pop to gospel in a wide variety of choral ensembles.

 Not only do ensemble members experience the thrill and joy of performing for audiences,

 they also meet others with similar interests and goals.
 The Concert Choir travels